codedev-it/00_packages-series_start-here/README.md

 Or, you prefer, click on the link at the bottom:
   - [03_bundler_parcel](https://bundler-parcel.herokuapp.com/)

-## :calendar: this document will be update frequently
+### :calendar: this document will be update frequently
-For more information about my work visit my site [codedev.it](https//codedev.it)
+For more information about my works visit my site [codedev.it](https//codedev.it) Happy coding!!!